Amy Winehouse, Heath Ledger, Anna Nicole Smith, Whitney Houston- we…

 She loved to work the nerves of leather clad clones and moustachioed muscle men.
 Woe betide any bloke who showed an interest in the beauty on the surface, but wasn’t keen on the complex content.

 Ange took me under her brassy wing, regaling me with tales from the catwalks of New York and salons in Milan.
-She bitched about Calvin Klein and yawned about Mugler and Gaultier with weary disinterest.
+She bitched about Calvin Klein and yawned about Mugler and Gaultier.

 Madame and mentor

 It was a crash course in sexual politics, gender dynamics and gossip.
-I was 17 and fresh from the suburbs.
+I was a teenager from the suburbs.
 Ange was an oracle.
-She offered glittering mania and outrageous life lessons.
+She delivered glittering mania and outrageous life lessons.
 Those toxic men, gay and straight, who were upset by her existence?
 Well, they were just blokes.
 Nada to learn from them.
 And everything to learn from Ange.

 A queen once asked Ange why their life was such a mess and this was her response: